A/B Test

 Test Email design

-Select Split type in the dropdown.
+Select test type in the dropdown.

 This option is ideal when for test performed on a smaller amount of Profiles.
 To do a straightforward 50/50 test, for testing example what button color work better on your audience.

-Split test with winner is best suited for a larger sending.
+• A/B test with winner is best suited for a larger sending.
 This test type will initially send different Splits to a number of groups.
 After a certain amount of time (decided by you), the version performing the best will be sent out to the remaining group of Profiles.
 The winning criteria (for example opens or clicks) is also defined by you.

 Number of splits